aubricot/computer_vision_with_eol_images/README.md

 Frameworks differ in their speeds and accuracy: YOLO v4 is the fastest with intermediate accuracy, MobileNetSSD v2 is intermediate speed and accuracy, and YOLO v3 is somewhere in between <a href="#note10" id="note10ref"><sup>10</sup></a> <a href="#note3" id="note3ref"><sup></sup></a> <a href="#note6" id="note6ref"><sup>6</sup></a>).
 The model with the best trade-off between speed and accuracy for each group was selected to generate final tagging data for EOL images.

 For tagging, only the class of detected objects are kept and their locations are discarded.
-Object detection is used to identify plant-pollinator coocurrence, insect life stage, the presence of mammal, amphibian, reptile, or bird scat and/or footprints, and when a human (or body part, like 'hand') is present.
+Object detection is used to identify plant-insect coocurrence, insect life stage, the presence of mammal, amphibian, reptile, or bird scat and/or footprints, and when a human (or body part, like 'hand') is present.
 These tags will allow users to search for features not already included in image metadata.

-* For <ins>plant-pollinator coocurrence</ins>, a model pre-trained on Google OpenImages <a href="#note12" id="note12ref"><sup>12</sup></a> was used.
-EOL images are run through the model and predictions for 'Butterfly', 'Insect', 'Beetle', 'Ant', 'Bat (Animal)', 'Bird', 'Bee', or 'Invertebrate' were kept and then converted to "pollinator present" during post-processing.
+* For <ins>plant-insect coocurrence</ins>, a model pre-trained on Google OpenImages <a href="#note12" id="note12ref"><sup>12</sup></a> was used.
+EOL images are run through the model and predictions for 'Butterfly', 'Insect', 'Beetle', 'Ant', 'Bat (Animal)', 'Bird', 'Bee', or 'Invertebrate' were kept and then converted to "insect visitor" during post-processing.
 * For <ins>insect life stages</ins>, a model pre-trained on Google OpenImages <a href="#note12" id="note12ref"><sup>12</sup></a> was used.
 EOL images are run through the model and predictions for 'Ant', 'Bee', 'Beetle', 'Butterfly', 'Dragonfly', 'Insect', 'Invertebrate', 'Moths and butterflies' were kept and then converted to "adult" during post-processing.
 Predictions for 'Caterpillar', 'Centipede', 'Worm' were converted to "juvenile" during post-processing.
 * For <ins>scat/footprint present</ins>, models were custom-trained to detect scat or footprints from EOL images, but never learned despite adjusting augmentation and model hyperparameters for many training sessions.
 Pipelines and datasets should be revisted in the future with different approaches.
 * For <ins>human present</ins>, a model pre-trained on Google OpenImages <a href="#note12" id="note12ref"><sup>12</sup></a> was used.
 EOL images are run through the model and predictions for 'Person' or any string containing 'Human' ('Body', 'Eye', 'Head', 'Hand', 'Foot', 'Face', 'Arm', 'Leg', 'Ear', 'Eye', 'Face', 'Nose', 'Beard') were kept and then converted to "human present" during post-processing.